The Bedales Enrichment Programme is distinctively Bedalian.

-See the courses currently on offer by downloading the Enrichment course booklet, 2016 or viewing the booklet below.
+See the courses currently on offer by viewing the booklet below or you can download the Bedales Enrichment Programme (PDF).

 A credit is the equivalent of the work of one double period for one term: our short courses are worth one credit each.
 Some options are worth more credits, such as an Extended Project (worth 4 credits), which lasts two terms and requires considerable independent work.
 An Enrichment programme could be constructed from short courses, or from longer courses for more credits.